-Risk assessments should consider all areas of the mine and tasks undertaken to identify all hazards applicable to the site and should demonstrate management of risk through nominating clearly defined risk controls.
+Risk assessments should consider all areas of the mine and tasks undertaken, to identify all hazards applicable to the site and demonstrate management of risk, by nominating clearly defined risk controls.

-Issue: Some mines could not demonstrate that the fire or explosion principal hazard management plan considered mandatory matters identified at Schedule 1, clause 6 of WHS (M&PS) Regulation and could not clearly demonstrate how identified risks associated with those matters were being managed.
+Issue: Some mines could not demonstrate that the fire or explosion principal hazard management plan considered mandatory matters identified in Schedule 1, clause 6 of the WHS (M&PS) Regulation and could not clearly demonstrate how identified risks, associated with those matters, were being managed.

-Response: When developing control measures to manage risks associated with fire or explosion the principal hazard management plan must include consideration of matters specified at Schedule 1, clause 6 WHS (M&PS) Regulation, and must provide for the management of all aspects of risk control in relation to the principal hazard.
+Response: When developing control measures to manage risks associated with fire or explosion, the principal hazard management plan must include consideration of matters specified in Schedule 1, clause 6 of the WHS (M&PS) Regulation and must provide for the management of all aspects of risk control in relation to the principal hazard.6